Campervan Rental Scotland

 The popular Outlander TV Series (the Jacobite time travel drama) has been filmed in may locations in the Scottish Highlands and elsewhere including Glencoe, Doune Castle, Stirling, East Linton, East Lothian; Newtonmore in the Scottish Highlands; Rothiemurchus Forest, Aviemore; Bathgate, West Lothian and Aberfoyle in Stirling.
 Other locations include Loch Rannoch in the Highlands and Falkland and Culross in Fife.

 A recently added campervan experience to the "things to do in Scotland list" is the Scotland North Coast 500 (NC500) - a 500+ mile route around the north of Scotland, starting and ending at Inverness Castle.
 This is attracting many tourist to the northern shores of Scotland.
-So if you are considering campervan hire Scotland north coast 500 - you could choose to rent a campervan in Edinburgh or Glasgow or more locally you could arrange an affordable motorhome hire Inverness.
+So if you are considering a motor home rental Scotland north coast 500 - you could choose to rent a campervan Scotland, in Edinburgh or Glasgow or more locally you could arrange an affordable motorhome hire Inverness.

 Whale watching is another thing to consider with your motorhome holiday in Scotland.
 The best places to view minke and orca whales (as well as porpoises, dolphins and basking sharks) in Scotland are Gairloch, the Minch, Mull, Orkney, Shetland (killer whales at times) and the Moray Firth.

 So when you visit Scotland – you will always find the ideal location for a relaxing motorhome holiday with plenty of activities!

 Campgrounds Around Glasgow and Edinburgh